 Figuring out how long you have to pack and move will ease the stress of the whole process.
 You can allocate certain days or weekends for different tasks—packing, setting up utilities, getting supplies, when to forward your mail, and everything in between.

 Write down all the tasks that need to be done before the big move, and set a timeline for yourself and/or your family to make sure they all get done.
+Finally, figure out whether or not you will require and special moving services like car transportation or antique furniture movers.

 Purge While You Pack